BodonFerenc/NanosecPeriodicTimer/README.md

 To run the executables:
 ```
-$ ./bin/PeriodicTimerDemo bytimerjumpforward 200000 30 res.csv
+$ ./bin/PeriodicTimerDemo bytimerjumpforward 200000 30 timer.csv
 ```
 which will run a time check based periodic timer for 30 seconds.
-The frequency of triggers is 20000, i.e. 20000 events per second and the planned and actual trigger times are saved in file `res.csv`.
+The frequency of triggers is 20000, i.e. 20000 events per second and the planned and actual trigger times are saved in file `timer.csv`.
 Pass `bysleep` as first parameter for a sleep based timer.

 The program will output a few useful information, e.g the planned delays between triggers and the average of actual and planned delays.
 You can get a full distribution of the delays, .e.g by a simple q process:

 ```
 $ q
-q) t: ("JJJ";enlist",") 0:hsym `res.csv
+q) t: ("JJJ";enlist",") 0:hsym `timer.csv
 q)select median_latency: med latency, avg_latency: avg latency, max_latency: max latency from t
 median_latency avg_latency max_latency
 --------------------------------------